 But so too was a hopeless humanism.
 Clearly, Mr. Kristof is moved and motivated by the pathos of the individual.
 I think I remember now that

-in SE Asia at one point in order to free her from bondage?
+he bought a sex slave in SE Asia at one point in order to free her from bondage?
 There's no question that the stories he told (and the pictures he showed) are outrageous, and no question that the conditions obtaining in Darfur are unacceptable, that pressure from the international community is necessary and right.

 I have to give credit to Mr. Holdengraber* for demonstrating an unaccustomed restraint in his role this evening, as well as for carefully synthesizing what he said were over 100 comments submitted in writing during the talk (written submissions are a wise programming decision, I think) into a few relevant questions.
 Apparently a number of people wanted NK to justify his argument that the crisis in Darfur merited priority attention from the international community (and individuals in the audience) over against say malaria, or the Congo where the deadliest war in recorded history supposedly ended in 2003.